 - Page parameter:

-Unfortunately, when you run your requests through API Connector / Google Sheets, you’re more likely to hit these rate limits because all requests running through Google Sheets share the same pool of IP addresses from Google’s servers.
+When you run your requests through API Connector / Google Sheets, you’re more likely to hit these rate limits because all requests running through Google Sheets share the same pool of IP addresses from Google’s servers.
 Therefore, get a key first to avoid running into issues.

 In this template, everything is configured for you to simply type in whatever coins you’re interested in and get a dashboard like below:

-You can jump right to a copy of the template here (click File > Make a copy to make your own copy).
+You can jump right to a copy of the template here.
 Happy data grabbing!